xmouyang/Cosmo/README.md

 |-- README.md

-|-- pictures               // figures used this README.md
+|-- materials               // figures and materials used this README.md
 ```
 <br>